CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \section{Experiments and results}

-To validate the root cause localization framework CausalRCA, we conduct three different experiments, from coarse-grained to fine-grained.
+To evaluate the root cause localization framework CausalRCA, we conduct experiments on both coarse-grained and fine-grained.
 As for coarse-grained root cause localization, we design experiments to identify faulty services.
 As for fine-grained root cause localization, we first localize root cause metrics in the faulty service.
-In addition, taking into account the lack of understanding of services and underlying infrastructures of an application, we provide another fine-grained experiment to localize the root cause metric with all observational metrics in all services.
-In this section, we will mainly introduce experimental settings and experimental results.
+In addition, taking into account the lack of understanding of services and underlying infrastructures of an application, we provide another fine-grained experiment to localize the root cause metric with all monitoring metrics in all services.
+In this section, we will introduce experimental settings and experimental results.